African Wildlife: The Big 5

 Rhino in Kruger National Park, South Africa.
 Image courtesy of Candice Heckel

-There are actually 2 types of rhinos you can find in Africa: the black rhino and white rhino.
+There are actually 2 types of rhinos you can find in Africa: the black rhino and the white rhino.
 You can tell them apart by the shape of their mouths.
 White rhinos have a square-shaped upper lip that’s perfect for grazing, while black rhinos have a more pointed lip designed to pick fruit off of trees.
 Black rhinos have a sort of “attack first, ask questions later” attitude.
 When they catch a human scent or anything unfamiliar, they’re likely to charge.
 Mix that with their bad eyesight, and sometimes they’ll charge a tree or a rock.
 However, they do have a great sense of hearing and smell.

 While both types of rhinos are a target for poachers, the black rhino is considered critically endangered.
 Recent success in conservation brings hope for the species, but there’s still a long way to go.
 Humans are the biggest threat to adult black rhinos.
 In several Asian cultures, people believe rhino horn provides powerful medicine for a variety of ailments; these horns bring poachers high profits.
 Learn more about rhinos and how you can help preserve the species.